mandarup/tv3/README.md

 # Terminal Velocity 3

-Terminal Velocity 3 is a TUI application for managing-plain text notes.
+Terminal Velocity 3 is a TUI application for managing plain-text notes.
 It combines finding and creating notes in a single minimal interface and delegates the note-taking itself to your `$EDITOR`.